madebypixel02/get_next_line/README.md

 The bonus part of this project is quite simple:

-* Bonus 1: Single static variable.
+* Bonus 1: Single static variable

 My first approach at ```get_next_line``` already had one static variable (buffer).

-* Bonus 2: Make it work with several file descriptors.
+* Bonus 2: Make it work with several file descriptors

 All I had to do was make the static variable an array of strings, each corresponding to one file descriptor.

 ## Installation